 Beets assist in the liver’s Phase 2 detoxification process.
 The rare betalain pigments in beets help to break down toxins that are bound to other molecules so they can be excreted from the body.
 Beets also exhibit major anti-inflammatory capabilities. (source and source)

 Psyllium Husk Powder or Acacia Fiber

-Depending on the nature of a person’s constipation, one other active ingredient helps to create this remedial smoothie: psyllium husk powder or acacia fiber.
+Depending on the nature of a person’s constipation, one other active ingredient helps to create this remedial smoothie: psyllium husk powder (not for GAPS or AIP) or acacia fiber.

 Psyllium husk powder is 50% soluble fiber and 20% insoluble.
 Psyllium adds bulk and weight to stool and is great for those who feel they can never quite “get it all out”.
 I personally started with 1/2 a teaspoon in my daily beet smoothies and found this to be the right amount.
 Too much psyllium can harden stools too much.

 My doctor reminded me that psyllium is safe and gentle, but it’s very important to buy organic psyllium, because it absorbs toxins.
 Find organic psyllium husk powder here.